 But, then COVID happened.
 Most of the clients who were piloting with us went cold.
 We, however, started working on Phase-2.
 During COVID, I considered seeing this as an opportunity than a crisis.
 I decided to help the world reduce the impact of COVID.
 Then, I started creating an app – SoloCoin to gamify social-distancing.
 A geo-fencing app to reward people to engage in social-distancing.
 (All the things I’ve learned from my previous startups I applied here.)
 I entered many hackathons.
 Got 20+ open-source collaborators from around the world (100% remote).
 Built an amazing community of 300+ people.
 Later we won India’s Largest and World’s largest COVID hackathon.
 Received grants to build the app from Motwani Jadeja Foundation.
 Launched the beta on Play Store within a month.

-I’m looking for passionate people to join our journey in making a world a better place and to get this product into the hands of the next billion kids.
+I’m looking for passionate people to join my journey in making the world a better place.